cparnin/appsec-sentinel/README.md

 **Q: What does automated threat modeling do?**

 A: Generates STRIDE threat analysis, architecture diagrams, and attack surface assessment. **What it does:** Extracts real routes (GET /api/users), detects database types (PostgreSQL, MongoDB), maps components with file paths, color-codes vulnerabilities by severity, identifies trust boundaries. **What it can't do:** Doesn't replace manual threat modeling by security architects.
 Framework support varies - full route extraction for Express, Flask, Django, Spring, Laravel, FastAPI.
 Partial support for Rails, Go, Rust (generic endpoints only).
 No C#/Kotlin support yet.
 See [THREAT_MODELING.md](THREAT_MODELING.md) for details.

+**Q: Are external dependencies locked for stability?**

+A: Yes.
+All external dependencies use locked versions with SRI integrity hashes to prevent breaking changes:
+- **Mermaid.js**: Locked to v10.9.0 (threat model diagrams)
+- **Python packages**: Pinned in `requirements.txt`
+- **Fallback CDNs**: Multiple sources for resilience
+- **Version detection**: Auto-adapts to API changes between major versions

+See [DEPENDENCIES.md](DEPENDENCIES.md) for upgrade procedures and vendoring options for air-gapped deployments.

 ## Development